Gerald-hub123/MedSMS/README.md

-# scm
+# MedSMS
-A final year project on supply chain management for bakery products.
+A final year project on medical supplies management system.